libin77/beginnner_python_samples/README.md

 # Py:5 Random Password Generator using loop.
 # Py:6 Maze Game (Reeborg's World) using Functions and while loop.
 # Py: 8 Caesar Cipher using Functions with Parameter
+# Py: 9 Silent Bidding or Blind Bidding with Dictionaries